-- The pattern for women’s dress SILHOUETTE is constructed in a professional program for clothing pattern development and it is available in sizes 32 – 60 (find size chart below).
+- The pattern for women’s dress SILHOUETTE is constructed in a professional program for clothing pattern development and it is available in sizes 32–60 (find size charts below).

-- You can find sewing instructions for this dress here: How to sew the dress SILHOUETTE with a slimming effect.
+You can find sewing instructions for this dress here:

-- Instructions for a simplified version of this dress can be found here: How to sew the dress SILHOUETTE with a slimming effect – Simplified version
+Instructions for a simplified version of this dress can be found here:

 - This pattern is designed for knits of medium thickness – elastic materials.
 Use thicker cotton knit with elastane, French Terry, thinner uncombed laid-in knit, Ponte Roma, etc. Make sure that your material contains elastic fibers.